|Bond, Schoeneck and King Distinguished Professor

 Curriculum Vitae [PDF]

-Before joining the faculty, True-Frost was a Climenko Fellow and Lecturer in Law at Harvard Law School, where she earned an LL.M., taught first-year legal research and writing, and taught a seminar in International Law.
+Before joining the College of Law faculty, True-Frost was a Climenko Fellow and Lecturer in Law at Harvard Law School where she earned an LL.M. as a Gammon Fellow, taught first-year legal research and writing, and taught two seminars in international law.
 She was also a Safra Foundation Fellow at Harvard University.
-True-Frost earned a J.D./M.P.A. magna cum laude as one of two Law Fellows at the College of Law and Maxwell School of Citizenship and Public Affairs.
-She was Lead Articles Editor of the Syracuse Law Review and a member of the Moot Court Honor Society.

 Prior to entering academia, True-Frost founded the Women’s Justice Unit at the Judicial Systems Monitoring Programme in East Timor, which continues to serve women today.
 She also served as Legal Consultant to the Fofana Defense Team at the Special Court for Sierra Leone.
 She was a Litigation Associate at Cravath, Swaine and Moore LLP and a Summer Associate at White & Case LLP.

-In Spring of 2022, she was an Erasmus Scholar at the University of Bialystok School of Law.
-In recognition of her excellence in teaching, True-Frost received Syracuse University’s L. Douglas Meredith Teaching Recognition Award in 2017.
+True-Frost received the L. Douglas Meredith Teaching Recognition Award from Syracuse University in 2017 for her excellence in teaching.
 In 2018, the graduating LL.M. class awarded her the Lex Lucet Mundum award for her significant impact on master’s degree students.
-In addition to her research and teaching, True-Frost is the Faculty Director of Impunity Watch News and the Journal of Global Rights and Organizations.
-She also serves as Faculty Advisor to the Journal of International Law and Commerce and the Women’s Law Student Association.
-In 2015, she was appointed by New York Gov. Andrew Cuomo to be a member of the state Developmental Disabilities Planning Council.
-True-Frost also lectures widely at academic and professional conferences and to lay audiences of parents and families of people with disabilities.
+She was appointed the Bond, Shoeneck & King Distinguished Professor in 2020.
+In addition to her research and teaching, True-Frost is the Faculty Director of Impunity Watch News and the Journal of Global Rights and Organizations, and the Journal of International Law and Commerce.
+She served as the Women’s Law Student Association advisor from 2013-2023.

 - Harvard Law School